YellowbrickData/YmSamples/CONTRIBUTING.md

 ### Files

-To enable shortcuts to commonly used files (such as queries), supply one or more directories, along with an "include" regular expression to fine-tune the file types.
+To enable shortcuts to commonly used files (such as queries), supply one or more directories, along with an `include` regular expression to fine-tune the file types.